Foaming vs gel cleanser for oily skin — dermatologist picks + what to buy

 The foaming vs gel debate comes up constantly in dermatology offices across the US.
 And the answer isn't as clean-cut as most skincare blogs make it sound.
 It depends on your specific type of oiliness, your climate, your skin sensitivity, and honestly — your routine.

 So in this guide I'm giving you dermatologist-backed guidance, not marketing copy.
-What each cleanser type actually does, who each one is right for, and what to buy based on your situation — not based on which brand has the prettiest packaging.
+What each cleanser type actually does.

 Quick context: This is part 2 of a 3-part series on face wash for oily skin.
 Part 1 covers the core science of foaming vs gel cleansers.
 This guide focuses on dermatologist picks and specific buying recommendations.
 Part 3 tackles why most people are literally wasting money on the wrong products.